Funky-Punky/FPV_SS22_Repetitorium/ocaml/side_effects_exceptions_file-management_threads/file_server/task.md

 Your Tasks:
 1. Create two Implementations of the FileSystem Module.
 Both of them are allowed to raise exceptions.
-   1. The first Implementation will be called RunTimeFileSystem.
+   1. The first Implementation will be called InMemoryFileSystem.
 It saves the entirety of its state in a ```type t```.
 Its your decision what this type will be.
-   2. The second will be called DiskFileSystem.
+   2. The second will be called OnDiskFileSystem.
 It should save all its files and their contents on your Disk in actual files.
 Use the files subdirectory in this repo to store your files there.
 You must do this or the tests wont work.\
    Hint: What would be the state of such an FileSystem
-2. Create an Implementation of the FileServer Module, that takes a FileSystem as a functor.
+2. Create a functor `CreateFileServer` that creates a `FileServer` from a `FileSystem`.
 It must be thread-safe.\
    **Hint:** First, think about what requests this server must handle and what information must me attached to every request.\
    **Important:** The FileServer must catch every exception the functor could possibly throw at it.
-3. Create two FileServer Instances that take the ```RunTimeFileSystem``` and the ```DiskFileSystem``` as fuctors.
-Call them ```FunTimeFileServer``` and ```DiskFileServer```.
+3. Create two FileServer Instances that take the ```InMemoryFileSystem``` and the ```OnDiskFileSystem```.
+Call them ```InMemoryFileServer``` and ```OnDiskFileServer```.